Unity-Technologies/facial-ar-remote/readme.md

 4) In the `Stream Reader` component, add the game object containing the Network and Playback Stream components to `Stream Source Overrides` list

 **Note** You can place the `Network Stream` and `Playback Stream` components on separate game objects, but then you must add both of those game objects to the `Stream Source Overrides` list

+#### Connecting multiple devices
+To drive multiple characters from multiple devices at the same time:
+1) Assign a different `Network Stream` and `Playback Stream` component to each `Stream Reader`
+2) Ensure that the `Port` is unique for each `Network Stream`
+3) On each device in the remote app, type the `Port` number of the `Network Stream`/`Stream Reader` combination linked to the character that you want that device to control

+**Note** Multiple `Network Streams`s cannot record to the same `Playback Data` asset at the same time.

 ### Building the remote app
 To build the remote app yourself, you will need to install the [AR Face Capture Remote](https://github.com/Unity-Technologies/com.unity.xr.ar-face-capture-remote) package.
 See the readme for instructions.